stardazed/sd-streams/README.md

 Encoding standard, linking the two standards for best compatibility and reusability.

 👉 [@stardazed/streams-polyfill](https://www.npmjs.com/package/@stardazed/streams-polyfill) —
-a polyfill combining the above two packages for a seamless, drop-in integration of stardazed streams + fetch in modern browsers and Node.
+a polyfill combining the above three packages for a seamless, drop-in integration of stardazed streams + fetch + encoding in modern browsers and Node.

 Copyright
 ---------